TLCFEM/suanPan-manual/docs/Collection/Process/set.md

 By default, an **asymmetric banded** matrix storage scheme is used.
 For 1D analysis, the global stiffness matrix is always symmetric.
 However, when it comes to 2D and 3D analyses, the global stiffness may be structurally symmetric in terms of its layout, but there may not have the same value on the symmetric entries.
-In math language, if $$K(i,j)
+In maths language, if $$K(i,j)
 \neq0$$ then $$K(j,i)\neq0$$, but $$K(i,j)\neq{}K(j,i)$$.
 Hence, an asymmetric banded storage is the safest.
 The `_gbsv()` LAPACK subroutine is used for matrix solving.